Appeals court: Grandparents not part of Trump's travel ban

+The unanimous ruling also said refugees accepted by a resettlement agency should not be banned.

-"Stated simply, the government does not offer a persuasive explanation for why a mother-in-law is clearly a bona fide relationship, in the Supreme Court's prior reasoning, but a grandparent, grandchild, aunt, uncle, niece, nephew, or cousin is not," the ruling said.
+"Stated simply, the government does not offer a persuasive explanation for why a mother-in-law is clearly a bona fide relationship, in the Supreme Court's prior reasoning, but a grandparent, grandchild, aunt, uncle, niece, nephew, or cousin is not," the 9th Circuit said.

+The appeals panel wrote that under typical court rules, its ruling would not take effect for at least 52 days.
+But in this instance, the judges said, many refugees would be "gravely imperiled" by such a delay, so the decision will take effect in five days.

+"Refugees' lives remain in vulnerable limbo during the pendency of the Supreme Court's stay," they wrote.
+"Refugees have only a narrow window of time to complete their travel, as certain security and medical checks expire and must then be reinitiated."

+"The Supreme Court has stepped in to correct these lower courts before, and we will now return to the Supreme Court to vindicate the executive branch's duty to protect the nation," the agency said in a statement.

-The U.S. Supreme Court said in June that President Donald Trump's 90-day ban on visitors from Iran, Libya, Somalia, Sudan, Syria and Yemen can be enforced pending arguments scheduled for October.
+The U.S. Supreme Court said in June that President Donald Trump's 90-day ban on visitors from Iran, Libya, Somalia, Sudan, Syria and Yemen can be enforced pending arguments scheduled for October, partially overturning lower-court rulings.
 But the justices said it should not apply to visitors who have a "bona fide relationship" with people or organizations in the U.S., such as close family ties or a job offer.

+That set the stage for much disagreement over what constitutes a bona fide relationship.

 The government interpreted such family relations to include immediate family members and in-laws, but not grandparents, cousins, aunts and uncles.
 The judge in Hawaii overruled that interpretation, expanding the definition of who can enter the country to the other categories of relatives.